You'll need

 - 4Try letters that need arms and legs: X (spread everything wide), Y (arms up in a V, legs together), K (one arm up, one leg out to the side)

-- 5Team up for letters that need two people — M and W are fun to make together, and H needs someone to be the crossbar
+- 6Team up for letters that need two people, M and W are fun to make together, and H needs someone to be the crossbar

-- 6Spell out short words one letter at a time — start with their name, then try MOM, DAD, CAT, or DOG
+- 8Spell out short words one letter at a time, start with their name, then try MOM, DAD, CAT, or DOG

 Why this works

-Kinesthetic learning — shaping letters with the whole body — creates stronger memory than writing alone.
-Research shows that kids who learn letters through movement recognize them faster and retain them longer.
+Making letters with your body is kinesthetic learning, shaping each letter with the whole body creates stronger memory than writing alone.
+Kids who learn letters through movement recognize them faster and retain them longer.
 They physically feel the difference between a P and a B, which builds letter recognition and pre-reading skills.
 It's also a sneaky gross motor workout that burns energy while building literacy.

 Try also